 Therefore the total profit for our hockey team is $6,000 – $1,430 = $4,570

 That's all that is required to define the hockey pool.
+It's similar for football but based on touchdowns and field goals and there is 15 minutes per period.
 Click on "Steps To Take" for what's required to set up and manage your hockey pool.